 In 1955, a group of Scots living in Tulsa, Oklahoma decided to form a Scottish Saint Andrew’s Society, calling it the Scottish Club of Tulsa (S.C.O.T.).
 The first known Oklahoma Burns Supper occurred on January 25, 1956.
 This annual event went unabated until the scheduled 66th Burns Night event, which had to be cancelled due to the COVID-19 pandemic.
-This year the S.C.O.T.
-Club will hold its observance of Burns Night in July.
-We have provided links to other Burn’s Suppers being hosted in our region for those who wish to experience a Burn’s Night Tradition.
+The S.C.O.T.
+Club now holds its formal Commemorative Supper honoring the Scotland Bard on the 22nd of July, 2023.
+Don your Scottish Best and come experience a Robert Burn’s Tradition unlike any you have ever attended.

 A Burns Supper is a celebration of the life and poetry of the poet Robert Burns (January 25, 1759 – July 21, 1796), the author of many a Scots poem and song.
 Robert Burns is global writer whose life and work have given rise to a global cultural phenomena – the Burns Supper.
 At the heart of this celebration of Scotland’s national bard is his word – from poetry to song.